hydephp/develop/docs/digging-deeper/navigation.md

 See the [Digging Deeper](#digging-deeper-into-the-internals) section of this page if you want the full scoop on the internals!

+## What to customize?

+Here is a quick overview of what you might want to customize in your navigation menus:

+- Navigation menu item labels - the text that appears in the menu links
+- Navigation menu item priority - control the order in which the links appear
+- Navigation menu item visibility - control if pages may show up in the menus
+- Navigation menu item grouping - group pages together in dropdowns

 ## Digging deeper into the internals

 While not required to know, you may find it interesting to learn more about how the navigation is handled internally.